Eloiza/DinoGame/README.md

-# DinoGame
+# DinoGame :crocodile:
-Implementing the out of internet dinossaur game
+Implementing the out of internet dinosaur game